Alexia Massalin: Synthesis

 Massalin's first breakthrough product came while studying at Columbia.
 Massalin developed Synthesis, an operating system kernel that allocated resources, ran security and low-level hardware interfaces, and created executable code to improve performance.
 Synthesis optimized critical operating system code using run-time information, which was a new insight previously thought impractical.
 To support Synthesis, Massalin invented object-like data structures called Quajects, which contain both data and code information.

 Massalin is still working on broadband microprocessors.

 Personal life

 Her parents were Croatian refugees from Trieste.
 In the 1940s, they moved to Astoria, Queens, New York, where her father became a construction worker.

 In a 1996 article in Wired magazine, the author Gary Andrew Poole said she "could be the Einstein of our time."
-She was well known for offering piggy back rides to people she met, which included notable computer scientists such as Dennis Ritchie, Ken Thompson, and artificial intelligence pioneer Marvin Minsky.
+She was well known for offering piggyback rides to people she met, which included notable computer scientists such as Dennis Ritchie, Ken Thompson, and artificial intelligence pioneer Marvin Minsky.